 Since the typical user of this card is not spending heavily in any given category, they may want to use this card as a way to float some cash.

 There is absolutely no hassle as long as you pay the minimum fee each month (go to the Citibank Login right away and set up autopay), allowing you to accrue some quick cash if you need it.

-If you’re using the Citi Double Cash Card’s 0% APR, just be sure you’ve got a plan to have the cash available by the end of the introductory offer; the APR will be retroactive for anything not paid off by that time.
+If you’re using the intro APR, just be sure you’ve got a plan to have the cash available by the end of the introductory offer; the APR will be retroactive for anything not paid off by that time.

 Having no specific focus allows you to comfortably and easily earn with your Citibank rewards card.
 You simply earn 1% cash-back when you purchase, and 1% cash-back when you pay it off.

-All the cash-back you earn with the Citi Double Cash Card accrues into the cash-back bank in your Citi account.
+All the cash-back you earn with the card accrues into the cash-back bank in your Citi account.

 We suggest directly paying off your balance with your rewards, but you can also choose to get a check, direct deposit it into an account, or even redeem it for gift cards if it’s Mother’s Day and you forgot to buy something!

-Choose any method, because it’s the same value no matter which way you choose to redeem your Citi Double Cash Card’s cash-back.
+Choose any method, because it’s the same value no matter which way you choose to redeem your cash-back.